wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/web-desktop-application.md

 ## The Possibilities

 Apps plugins allow many great ways to extend the interface.
-He's a quick summary, scroll down for more information.
+Here's a quick summary, scroll down for more information.

 - Add new pages/sections
 - Extend existing pages with new tabs